 You authorize us to monitor, record and retain telephone calls, electronic messages and other data transmissions at any time without notice for any reason including to provide a record of instructions with respect to your Accounts, but Bank is not obligated to do so.

-Deposits may be made in person, by mail, by Automated Teller Machines (“ATMs”) (see “Deposits at ATMs”) through an Electronic Funds Transfer system, or through one of the Bank’s night depositories, subject to Bank’s actual receipt and verification and the terms of this Agreement; provided that we have the right to refuse, limit, or return your deposit.
+Deposits may be made in person, by mail, by Automated Teller Machines (“ATMs”) (see “Deposits at ATMs”), through an Electronic Funds Transfer system, or through one of the Bank’s night depositories, subject to Bank’s actual receipt and verification and the terms of this Agreement; provided that we have the right to refuse, limit, or return your deposit.
 The foregoing notwithstanding, deposits made using the Mobile Deposit service may be subject to certain limits; for more information regarding these limits, please visit a Bank branch, or contact us at the number listed at the end of this Agreement.
 We reserve the right to refuse or return any deposit.
 Non-cash items will be given provisional credit until final payment of the Item.

 Once the funds are available, you can withdraw them in cash and we will use them to pay Items that post to your Account.
 If Items are presented against deposited funds before they become available, the Bank reserves the right to pay or return the Items and to charge you a fee, as described in the “Overdrafts” section.

-2. DETERMINING WHEN YOUR DEPOSIT IS RECEIVED: We determine when your deposit is received using the following guidelines.
+Determining When Your Deposit Is Received: We determine when your deposit is received using the following guidelines.
 If you make a deposit on a Business Day before the applicable cutoff time, we will consider your deposit to be received that day.
 If you make a deposit after the applicable cutoff time on a Business Day, or on a non-Business Day, we will consider your deposit to be received the next Business Day.
 The cutoff time for deposits made in-person at a branch location is the applicable closing time, which may vary by branch.
-The cutoff time for deposits made at an ATM is 6:00pm CT.
+The cutoff time for deposits made at an ATM is 6:00pm Central Time (“CT”).
 The cutoff time for deposits made at a Night Depository is 8:00am CT.
 Deposits that are mailed to us will be considered received on the Business Day they are actually received and processed by us.

 a) you deposit checks totaling more than $5,525 on any one day,